Seeneva/seeneva-reader-android/docs/DEVELOPING.md

 - Linux.
 It might be possible to use macOS, but it has not been tested.
 Your environment should be able to run shell scripts.
 - Android [SDK](https://developer.android.com/studio).
 - Android [NDK](https://developer.android.com/ndk).
 Check project's `ndkVersion` to find out which version to install.
 - [CMake](https://developer.android.com/ndk/guides/cmake).
 Can be installed using Android Studio.
+In order to compile the native module, `CMake` must be available via `PATH`.
 - [Autotools](https://www.gnu.org/software/automake/faq/autotools-faq.html).
 - [Kotlin](https://developer.android.com/kotlin).
 Can be installed using Android Studio.
 - [Rust](https://www.rust-lang.org/tools/install).
 Rustup will automatically install all required